Eco-Flow/synteny/README.md

-# nf-synteny
+# Eco-Flow/synteny

-A simple pipeline to run a macro synteny analysis.
+A simple pipeline to run a macro synteny analysis across more distant phylogenetic distances.

 It is under development, so if you wish to use the pipeline for your own research, please contact us (ecoflow.ucl [at] gmail.com).
 We can give you the up to date detail for the methods and the up to date figures.
 When it is published we will release a final version.